maantje/charts/README.md

 > [!WARNING]
-> In active development, unstable api, use at own risk.
+> This library is under active development.
+The API is unstable and subject to change.
+Use at your own risk.

-# Charts
+# Charts - SVG Chart Rendering

-Create SVG charts with PHP
+**Charts** is a zero-dependency PHP library for generating SVG charts.
+It enables easy creation of beautiful and responsive SVG-based charts directly from PHP, with no additional dependencies required.

+## Features

+- Simple, intuitive API for chart creation
+- Lightweight, with no external dependencies
+- Supports various chart types: line charts, bar charts, stacked charts, and mixed charts
+- Fully customizable and extendable
+- Outputs pure SVG, allowing for:
+  - Embedding in PDFs (ideal for reports)

 ## Installation